What is an auto service contract?

 The bottom line

 An auto service contract isn’t the right choice for everyone.
-You should consider your existing coverage, your budget and your plans for the car.
-Not every service is covered, and for minor repairs, you may end up spending less paying out of pocket.
+You should consider your existing coverage, your current auto loan rate and your plans for the car.
+Not every service is covered, and for minor repairs, you may end up spending less by paying out of pocket.

-Since these are optional, review multiple providers.
+Since this coverage is optional, review multiple providers.
 You don’t have to go with the service contract offered by the dealership or seller, and you may even be able to find a better deal or more covered repairs by looking elsewhere.